melezhik/swat/README.md

     WriteAll;

-Here we create a swat package swat::mongodb with swat data files in project\_root directory ./share
+Here we create a swat package swat::mongodb with swat data files kept in the project\_root directory ./share and get installed into auto/share/module/swat-mongodb/ directory.

 Once we uploaded a module to CPAN repository we can use it: